 - Income: annual individual/family after-tax income not exceeding $65,000.

-(Examples of developmental disabilities include mental retardation, autism, cerebral palsy, down syndrome, traumatic brain injury).
+(Examples of developmental disabilities include an intellectual disability, autism, cerebral palsy, down syndrome, traumatic brain injury.)

 How are we different?